shelxi/landing-page/README.md

 ## Features

-- Clean ans simple design
+- Clean and simple design
 -Organized content sections for easy readability.
 - Responsive layout.

+## Credits

+-The Forex.jpg file used was sources from freepik.com -The forex charts used are hosted on tradingview.com